corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Create a recurring payment

-Send a `POST` request to the `/payments/create-recurring-payment` endpoint to invoke the [`CreateRecurringPaymentFlow`](back-end-guide.md#createrecurringpaymentflow).
+Send a `POST` request to the `/payments/create-recurring-payment` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#createrecurringpaymentflow">`CreateRecurringPaymentFlow`</a>.
 The `CreateRecurringPaymentFlow` creates a recurring payment for the specified amount of money to be transferred from a current account to another account.
 It can be sent by a customer user.

 This request can only be performed by the customer who owns the `fromAccount`.
 This requires authorization from a **customer** bearer token.
 Use a customer's [Bank in a Box username](#register-a-user-account) to [request a token](#authentication) for this request.